 There are huge health risks in taking anabolic steroids without a doctor’s prescription.

 Not only are steroids dangerous to one’s health but they also are addictive.

-The good news, however, is that it’s possible to recover from this behavior with the right kind of support and timely medical intervention.
+The good news, however, is that it’s possible to recover from this behaviour with the right kind of support and timely medical intervention.

-If you would like to access help in your path to recovery, our treatment center is open for you.
+If you would like to access help in your path to recovery, our treatment centre is open for you.